Should you buy a house during a recession?

 During a traditional recession, the Fed will usually lower interest rates.
 This creates an incentive for people to spend money and stimulate the economy.
 It also typically leads to more affordable mortgage rates, which leads to more opportunity for homebuyers.

-The buyers who remain in the market during times of uncertainty like this often change — or at least change what they are looking for.
-They may find themselves in the market for a different type of home than they would be otherwise.
+The buyers who remain in the market during times of uncertainty like this often change what they are looking for — they may find themselves in the market for a different type of home than they would be otherwise.

 While the cost of financing a home increases when interest rates are on the rise, home prices themselves may actually decline.
 “Usually, during a recession or periods of higher interest rates, demand slows and values of homes come down,” says Miller.
+(That has not been the case in today’s market, though, which further complicates the matter.)

 Buying a house during a recession

 “Periods of very low mortgage rates that coincided with a weak economy saw a housing market that was comatose, because many people won’t buy a home when the economy is in bad shape,” says McBride.
-“But this has also provided an opportunity for better deals for those that were willing to buy.”
+“But this also provided an opportunity for better deals for those who were willing to buy.”

 With all of that in mind, let’s look at some of the major upsides and disadvantages to buying during a recession.